 In this insight I’m going to provide some honesty about the risks and benefits of making a claim.
-In particular I’m going to focus on how they can impact your relationship with HMRC, which is something the majority of architects I meet seem to be confused about, and arm you with the facts and remove the need for restless nights worrying about how HMRC will respond to an R&D claim from your architectural practice.
+In particular, arming you with the facts you need and explaining how they can impact your relationship with HMRC, which is something the majority of architects I meet seem to be confused about.

-Many advisors tend to only focus on the potential benefits of the credit which can make the scheme seem too good to be true.
+Many advisors tend to focus on the potential benefits of the credit.
 I’m more inclined to demystify it and instead arm architectural firms with the facts to make a sensible assessment whether the scheme applies to them.
-These are the key questions I hear around the sector.

 Will making an R&D claim impact on our relationship with HMRC?

 HMRC and UK Government are fully supportive of the R&D tax credits scheme and see it as a major part of the wider industrial strategy to boost productivity and increase R&D investment within UK PLC.
 But does HMRC paying you money impact your wider tax relationship?

 The R&D scheme has a defined set of rules about the types of projects and costs that can be claimed.
 Submitting a claim with an error or mistake will impact your HMRC relationship and delay payment of any refund.

 Errors can cause far more serious issues during any due diligence process as they have the potential to generate concerns with HMRC that there may be other issues to be uncovered.
 As the corporation tax return is self-assessment this error will be the responsibility of your firm irrespective of whether you have engaged an advisor to prepare the claim.

 HMRC are fully supportive of scheme and have been actively promoting R&D tax credits to smaller firms.
 Therefore, a well prepared claim that helps an Inspector understand why the work is claimable will be gratefully received as it saves time and effort within HMRC to process the claim.